Over the past few months, I’ve had the pleasure of interviewing ~50 people for a couple of clients.

 and if you’re late – you’re fired.”

 I’ve seen people write off candidates only because they made them wait 2 minutes.

 On the flip side, some candidates arrive as much as an hour early – forcing the interviewer to alter their schedule.

 Arriving 15-20 minutes before time seems to be the sweet spot.

 The best way to lose the interview is to show up late (unless you have a very good reason to).

-Suits and blazers are powerful clothing, that’s why top executives, bankers and presidents wear them.
+Suits and blazers are powerful clothing, which is why top executives, bankers, and presidents wear them.
 Chances are, most interviewees are going to show up without one, making you stand out in the crowd.

 Your handshake is the first physical contact you make with the interviewer.